Venezuela denounces "political motivation" of the ICC in case for crimes against humanity

-Caracas Venezuela – Venezuela alleged that the investigation of the International Criminal Court (ICC) for alleged crimes against humanity during the Government of Nicolás Maduro has a “clear political motivation”, announcing on August 14 that it formalized an appeal against the authorization to resume the process. .
+Venezuela alleged that the investigation of the International Criminal Court (ICC) for alleged crimes against humanity during the government of Nicolás Maduro has a “clear political motivation”, when announcing this Monday that he formalized an appeal against the authorization to resume it.

+(Read also: The Government of Colombia and the Eln began the new cycle of talks in Caracas)

-The decision “has a clear political motivation and is part of the “regime change” strategy promoted by foreign powers against the country, based on a false accusation of crimes against humanity that have never occurred,” a statement said. released by Venezuelan Foreign Minister Yván Gil.
+The decision “has a clear political motivation and is part of the ‘regime change’ strategy promoted by foreign powers against the country, based on a false accusation for crimes against humanity that have never occurred,” expressed a statement released by Foreign Minister Yván Gil.

-The Government of Nicolás Maduro announced in the document that it presented its grounds before the ICC Appeals Chamber, denouncing “errors of fact and law that violate fundamental provisions of the Rome Statute and International Law.”
+The Venezuelan government announced in the document that it presented its grounds before the ICC Appeals Chamber, denouncing “errors of fact and law that violate Fundamental provisions of the Rome Statute and International Law”.

 The ICC Preliminary Questions Chamber authorized on June 27 the office of prosecutor Karim Khan to resume investigations for alleged crimes against humanity, considering the judicial processes in the Caribbean country insufficient.